Chocolate Coconut Cream Pie

 While crust is cooling you’ll be finishing up the filling.
-Steep the coconut in the heavy cream, then pour it over a mesh sieve into a big bowl of chopped semisweet or bittersweet chocolate.
-Let it sit for 10 minutes, then mix it together until it’s smooth and silky.
+Steep the coconut in the cream mixture, temper the egg/cornstarch mixture, cook until it reaches 165 degrees, then pour over a mesh sieve into a big bowl of chopped semisweet or bittersweet chocolate (along with some butter and vanilla too).

-Pour it into the cooled filling, then let it chill in the refrigerator for at least an hour.
+Let it chill in the refrigerator for 1 hour before transferring it to the cooled crust.
+This will prevent it from making the crust soggy.
+Let the pie chill for at least 3 hours before serving.
 When you’re ready to serve it, whip up the topping.
 I wanted the topping to taste like coconut, but have the texture of whipped cream, so I used chilled full-fat coconut milk and heavy cream.
 It whipped up beautifully and tasted amazing!
 Top it off with some toasted coconut and it’s good to go!

 We absolutely LOVED this chocolate coconut cream pie!
 While it was a little time consuming, it was definitely worth it.
 If you love chocolate and coconut, this pie is for YOU!